Seven-a-side football

-Seven-a-side football is one of the minifootball variations of football, which is played among seven players in each team.
+Seven-a-side football or Football 7 is one of the small-sided variations of football, played among seven players in each team.
 In the game consists of one goalkeeper and six outfield players.
 The pitch of seven-a-side football is bigger than that of five-a-side football, ranging from 50-65 yards in length and 25-50 yards in width respectively.